-You do not have to be an athlete to undertake ChallengeMD! the trip is designed to be tough but also inclusive so that people of all ages and abilities can take part.
+You do not have to be an athlete to undertake ChallengeMD! the trip through China is designed to be tough but also inclusive so that people of all ages and abilities can take part.
 The event will be quite physically demanding and you need to be realistic about whether you feel you will be able to complete the Challenge successfully.
 It is important that you are confident that ChallengeMD!
-Morocco is suited to your level of ability as only you can judge how fit you are and what you are capable of achieving.
+China is suited to your level of ability as only you can judge how fit you are and what you are capable of achieving.
 There will be people of widely ranging fitness levels taking part and the aim is for the whole group to meet the challenge, it is certainly not a race!
 Most people who take part in these events are new to this type of trip.
-The trekking is carefully managed at a suitable average pace with regular rest and refreshment stops.
+The cycling is carefully managed at a suitable average pace with regular rest and refreshment stops.
 It is worth considering that a change in climate, particularly hot weather or altitude, may affect your performance.

 It may be hard to complete ChallengeMD! without a few months of training & conditioning beforehand.
 See the Intrepid Challenges website for good advice on how to go about a fitness programme and training tips for preparing for cycling.
 If you are over 60 or suffer from a medical condition that is affected by exercise you must obtain a letter from your doctor.
-It is essential that RAW Challenges are made aware of any medical conditions on the medical questionnaire which may affect your well being whilst on the trip.
+It is essential that Intrepid Challenges are made aware of any medical conditions on the medical questionnaire which may affect your well being whilst on the trip.
 But above all a sense of adventure and the determination to achieve a reasonable level of fitness are the most important pre-requisites!

 Q. What sort of people take part in the Challenges?

-People on Challenges come from a tremendous variety of backgrounds with a range of ages from 18 to 68.
+People on Intrepid Challenges come from a tremendous variety of backgrounds with a range of ages from 18 to 68.
 They are drawn together by a shared sense of adventure and openness to new experiences.
 It’s the people involved that really make these trips special, you’ll be surprised at how many friendships you make and the great atmosphere during the event.
 It’s the shared sense of excitement and team spirit that helps motivate you through the challenge.
 By the end of the challenge you will have made some great lifetime friendships.

 Q. What will I need to take with me?
 Do I need any special kit?

-RAW provide a recommended kit list under ‘what to take’ in the trip notes on their website for each challenge.
+Intrepid provide a recommended kit list under ‘what to take’ in the trip notes on their website for each challenge.
 Comfortable and waterproof clothing is essential for these trips but nothing that should require any great expenditure.
 Just type in the trip code for your challenge in the Intrepid website trip finder to bring up detailed trip notes.

 Q. What is the food like?
 Are special dietary requirements catered for?